chriscross12324/spectrum_devlog_jan2023/README.md

 What a year it's been, let's take a look back at my project's #development!

-(p.s.
+<i>(p.s.
 This is a long read, but please give it a chance.
 It's very exciting and provides an insight to my apps development.
-Also there is new content updates provided later on)
+Also there is new content updates provided later on)</i>

 <b>UI:</b> The User Interface is a major factor to consider when developing a mobile application, you need to strive to hit certain criteria while overcoming many challenges.
 The criteria I set included: Understanding, Freshness, Customization, Purposeful, and Integrated.
 Some of these criteria may not be standard, but with the goal of creating something truly unique, something rules need to be broken.